Arc29/digimon_scrapper_and_graph/README.md

 Just run digimon_graph_web.html or appmon_graph.html.

+- You can search for some digimon/appmon which will then filter out only searched mon and its evos

+- After filtering, if a node is clicked, its corresponding evos will appear

 ## Pre-requisites
 - If you wanted to run the scripts, first run python -m  pip: -r requirements.txt
 - Some parts of the script have to be uncommented to use them